3 Strategies To Promote Positive Reinforcement

 For example, studies have shown simply having students read an increased number of minutes per day has no bearing on academic progress.
 Plus, that is not teaching.
 For example, you might start by using a baseline, track progress towards mastery, and let the students know the mastery level so they know what they are working towards.
 If mastery is 100%, then students should be able to complete all problems with 100% accuracy before moving on.
 If you read a book for twenty minutes on a Monday and then 21 minutes Tuesday, what does that really prove?

-Another possibility is grading backwards.
+Another possibility is grading backward.

 2. Exercise their academics endurance not by length of time, but my quality of that time.